education.vic.gov.au

 Students registered for home schooling who partially enrol at a school should be counted as part-time students according to their agreed attendance ratio.

-The remainder of the time fraction should be assigned to the ‘home schooling’ option on CASES21.
+The remainder of the time fraction must be assigned to the ‘home schooling’ option on CASES21.

-Partially enrolled home schooling students should be marked absent when they are not in attendance for the activity or program for which they are enrolled.
+Partially enrolled home schooling students must be marked absent when they are not in attendance for the activity or program for which they are enrolled.

 Partial enrolment in school is only available to registered home schooling students of compulsory school age.